 Start your weekend trip to Panama City by staying in the historic district.
 Known as Casco Viejo, Casco Antiguo, or simply just Casco by locals – this is the place to be.
 It oozes Spanish colonial charm and has become the hotspot in the last few years.
 The narrow brick streets are lined with hip coffee shops, breweries, boutiques, and over 70 places to eat & drink so you’ll be steps away from all the action.
 It’s also where all the nightlife is located if you like to party.

-If you need a cheap place to stay in Casco then Hospedaje Casco Viejo, Luna’s Castle, Magnolia Inn, and Hotel Casco Antiguo have dorms starting around $15/night and private rooms around $30 – $80/night.
-The Villa Palma Boutique Hotel, La Isabela Suites, American Trade Hotel, and Casa Garay are secluded from the rowdy party crowd but will run you a bit more.
+If you need a cheap place to stay in Casco then Selina, Luna’s Castle, and Magnolia Inn have dorms starting around $15/night and private rooms around $30 – $80/night.
+The Villa Palma Boutique Hotel, La Isabela Suites, and American Trade Hotel are secluded from the rowdy party crowd but will run you a bit more.
 However, with only one weekend in Panama City, I would go with a room at Tantalo Hotel.
 With rooms as low as $104/night, it offers the perfect combination of style, price, and location for a weekend jet-setter.

 Start the day off with breakfast at Cafe Coca Cola (Ave Central & Calle 12 Este, Casco Viejo).
 This historic diner is over 100 years old and is the oldest still operating cafe in Panama.
 It’s not a fancy place, and you’ll mostly see old men reading the paper and discussing politics.
 You can order a cafe negro, hojaldre (fried bread dough), and (huevos revueltos) scrambled eggs for under $5.